 - maintain appropriate social relationships

-Working memory refers to the temporary storage and manipulation of information necessary for cognitive tasks as language comprehension, learning, and reasoning.
-Working memory involves the simultaneous storage and processing of information.
-Working memory allow an individual to stay focused on a task longer and keep more things in mind while approaching a task.
+Working memory refers to the temporary storage and manipulation of information necessary for cognitive tasks such as language comprehension, learning, and reasoning.
+Working memory involves the simultaneous storage and processing of information, and allows an individual to stay focused on a task longer and keep more things in mind while approaching a task.

-Working memory is what permits an individual to stay focused on a task, and keep thought in mind through distraction.
-Working memory is crucial to actively participating in group discussions, being able to perform what you are planning to do, organizing materials and activities, and managing important financial activities.
-Working memory is your brain’s Post-it note.
-It’s the active part of your memory system.
+Short-term memory is another way of thinking about working memory.
+You use working memory when you participate in group discussions, execute plans, organize materials and activities, and manage important financial activities.
+Working memory is the active part of your memory system.
 As information comes in, you are processing it at the same time as you store it.

 Indicators that working memory is failing include forgetfulness, distractibility, losing track of the topic in a conversation, and misplacing things like glasses, mobile phone, etc.